-Santiago de Compostela Overview
+Santiago de Compostela On a Budget

 The Old Town of the city is a UNESCO World Heritage Site with many narrow winding streets full of historic buildings.
 The cathedral is the city's treasure, an architectural wonder both inside and out.

 SightsThe Cathedral de Santiago de Compostela is, of course, the centerpiece of the city.
 Its baroque façade sculpted in Galician granite dates back to the 12th century and is laid out on a basilica plan.
 The towers of the cathedral exist just as grand with an interior decked with elaborate archways and columns to match.
 Each piece of art sculpted into the design of the cathedral tells a story, biblical tributes, that have drawn pilgrims to the site for centuries.